 Indigeneity and agrarian capitalism in Palestine.

-Another article, based on my ethnographic research, was published in Historical Materialism in a special issue on "Race and Capital" in 2023.
+Another article, based on my ethnographic research with Palestinian farmers in Jenin, was published in Historical Materialism in a special issue on "Race and Capital" in 2023.

 Kirk, Gabi.
 2023.
 “Commodifying Indigeneity?
 Settler Colonialism and Racial Capitalism in Fair Trade Farming in Palestine.”
 Historical Materialism 31 (2): 236–68. https://doi.org/10.1163/1569206x-bja10013.